-The number of visitors who had previously visited the site before the selected time period.
+The number of visitors who had previously visited the site before the selected period.
 Previous Unique Visitors are a subset of All Unique Visitors.

 Visitor Purchase Funnel reports are the same session-based reports.
 The same session-based reports do not look across sessions; however, because Visitor Purchase Funnel reports are based on unique visitor metrics, Visitor Purchase Funnel reports are deduplicated at the unique visitor level.
 Unique visitors are a distinct count of cookie IDs.